NBGamer99/JEE-SOURCE/README.md

 # JEE-SOURCE
-This repo has the source code of all the ATL for JEE
+This repo has the source code of all the ATL projects for JEE